rmillin/diverse_reading/README.md

 ### progress
 1. Scraping book lists from Goodreads:
-- scrape_goodreads_lists.sh is a  bash script that calls a package to download book data from Goodreads based on Listopia lists.
+- scrape_goodreads_lists.sh is a  bash script that calls a package to download book data from Goodreads based on Listopia lists (https://github.com/havanagrawal/GoodreadsScraper.git).
 The following lists are used:

 <b>minority and international lists:</b>
 <li>12716.Speculative_Fiction_by_Authors_of_Color</li>